slightknack/slightknack.dev/content/blog/zig-raylib.md

 }
 ```

-I was suprised that `std.crypto.random` worked out of the box for the wasm build of the demo.
+I was surprised that `std.crypto.random` worked out of the box for the wasm build of the demo.
 From my experience with Rust and `rand`, this is not always something that automatically works.

 ## My main man